Anna1027/BostonJobs-WebScraping/README.md

 extracts other text data lieces from one webpage.
 It crawls multiple webpages and extracts data from each of them It handles navigation links and move to next pages
-It saves the scraped data into a CSV file
+It saves the scraped data into a CSV file.